 For more information you can contact Michael Khambatta (Geneva representative of the Gulf Centre for Human Rights) at +41794748208 or [email protected]

 Here are some quotes from some of the campaign partners:

-But “coming together to hear diverse voices” and “create a better world” isn’t possible when you lock up people for speaking their minds.
+“The UAE claims that when the world comes together, we create a better tomorrow,” said Khalid Ibrahim, Executive Director of the Gulf Centre for Human Rights (GCHR).
+“But coming together to hear diverse voices and create a better world isn’t possible when you lock up people for speaking their minds.
 In the UAE, every single human rights defender has been exiled or imprisoned in violation of their right to freedom of expression.
-Not one of them has been invited to the Dubai Expo.
+Not one of them has been invited to the Dubai Expo,” he added.

 “The Dubai Expo is a perfect example of how the UAE uses its vast wealth to show beautiful things while they hide the total lack of freedom in the country.
 I was lucky to be out of the country or I would be with most of the other UAE 94 who have been in prison since 2012.
 They have now designated me as a terrorist.
 But for them anyone opposed to them is a terrorist,” said Hamad Mohammed Al-Shamsi, President of the Emirates Detainees Advocacy Center.

 “The fact that the UAE will ultimately get elected is outrageous.
 Membership of the UN’s main human rights body should be reserved to States that don’t criminalise, detain and torture those who seek to provide information on the human rights situation in their country.
 We are calling on all UN States to not vote on this or any candidate that does not uphold the highest human rights standards.
 Candidates must still secure at least a two-thirds majority of all voting States to obtain a seat at the Human Rights Council,” said Salma El Hosseiny, Human Rights Council Programme Manager at the International Service for Human Rights (ISHR).